Winchester Mystery House

 One of the carpenters who helped to build the house has supposedly been seen, as has the alleged ghost of a small boy.
 The boy was seen many times by one of the ex-members of staff.

 Stories abound of a man dressed in 1900s clothing who appears in the basement.
 An organ can sometimes be heard being played somewhere in the house.
-Door handles are known to turn, seemingly without anyone touching them, and loud bangs can be heard – bangs which sound very much like gunshots.
+Door handles are known to turn, seemingly without anyone touching them, and loud bangs can be heard – bangs that sound very much like gunshots.

 Got something to say about this case?
 Leave a comment or get in touch if you have new information or media you think we should add.